Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 94% of late payments but only 25% of individuals who were not late on payments were correctly identified as such by the model.

-Therefore, the **decision threshold** we choose is a trade off between successfully predicting late payments and successfully predicting non late payments.
+Therefore, the **decision threshold** we choose is a trade-off between successfully predicting late payments and successfully predicting non-late payments.

 The **decision threshold** which balances these goals is visually evident in the following plot.